mozilla/pontoon/specs/0101-terminology-presentation.md

 # Feature explanation

 As the first step, we need the ability to store terms in the database.
-Data model should allow for importing terms stored in the TBX format and the [initial Mozilla terms list](https://docs.google.com/spreadsheets/d/1MAPD8WBnstR6pwKbNEDKOpw5CTPnl3qAobDgomdmtdY/edit?ts=5e79126c#gid=1146590716).
+Data model should allow for importing terms stored in a TBX file and the [initial Mozilla term list](https://docs.google.com/spreadsheets/d/1MAPD8WBnstR6pwKbNEDKOpw5CTPnl3qAobDgomdmtdY/edit?ts=5e79126c#gid=1146590716).

 At least the following information needs to be saved for each term:
 - term itself